MaksimDzhangirov/backendBankExample/docs/part34-eng.md

 So let's open this [link](https://git.k8s.io/ingress-nginx/README.md#readme)!

-It will lead us to the `nginx` Ingress Github page.
+It will lead us to the `nginx` Ingress GitHub page.
 Then let's follow this [Getting started link](https://kubernetes.github.io/ingress-nginx/deploy/) to read its documentation.
 Depending on which cloud provider you're using, you might need to use different command to install NGINX Ingress